wwt/SwiftCurrent/wiki/Installation.md

 ## Get the package

-Add the following line to the package dependencies in `Package.swift`:
+Add the following line to the package dependencies

 ```swift
 .package(url: "https://github.com/wwt/SwiftCurrent.git", .upToNextMajor(from: "3.0.0")),